Research

 Free and Open-Source Software: Coordination and Competition

-Download Paper Fun Graphics to come!
+Download Paper

 Abstract Free and Open-Source Software (FOSS) are developed by a community of developers led by a coordinator.
 To attract more developers, coordinators may increase FOSS quality by improving coordination.
 However, more developers create more diverse views, and permissive FOSS licenses mean additional developers drive FOSS characteristics away from the preferences of existing developers.
 Permissive FOSS licenses induce competition, leading to lower prices, but lower the incentive to coordinate FOSS, leading to lower quality FOSS serving only niche markets.
 I study coordinators with different motives: self-interested Founders; volunteering Altruists; profit-driven Managers, showing that permissive licenses only favour Managers.